 Scholarships

-We hope that you have understood the competitive process of getting into Yale University.
-To learn more about studying in the USA, you can start by checking out the Available Programs for International Students and our Guide to Studying in the USA!
+We hope that you now have a better understanding of the competitive process of getting into Yale University.
+To learn more about studying in the USA, you can start by checking out the Available Courses for International Students and our Guide to Studying in the USA!

 About the Author: Hyun Lee